Ancient Maya Ancestor Veneration

 While ancestor veneration provided the rules of inheritance, it often created conflict between household heads and their heirs.
 Maya anthropologists observe that ancestor veneration promotes and perpetuates inequality and alienation from resources within the household as well as the polity.
 In times of hostility, the tombs of royal ancestors were plundered.
 Naranjo Stela 23 (Guatemala) records the desecration of the tomb of a Yaxha Lord.

-Kings often venerated their ancestors by having their heads float above them, facing down at the top of the composition.
-Piedras Negras Stela 5 shows the king’s ancestor beneath the Principle Bird Deity at the top.
-The Maya regarded the head as the place from which breath, the vital force, emanates.
+Kings often venerated their ancestors by having their heads float above them on monuments, facing down at the top of the composition.
+Piedras Negras Stela 5 shows the king’s ancestor beneath the Principal Bird Deity at the top.
+The Maya regarded the human head as the place from which breath, the vital force, emanates.
 A Maya text confirms this —

 Each ancestor guards the boundaries of his land.
 When the spirit leaves (the body), the head goes with the spirit, just down to his shoulders.
 His strength and his head and his heart go wherever they want to.
 The head and face confer honor as well as being honored.